ABA therapy

 When your child is first starting treatment, transitioning out of therapy may seem like an eternity away, so it will likely be the last thing on your mind.
 However, it’s vital to know what the criteria are for transitioning to a lower number of hours and ultimately transitioning out of therapy.

 As stated previously, ABA is often a major time commitment.
 While your BCBA can’t give any guaranteed timeline for when your child will progress to the point of reducing hours, they can tell you what the requirements for reducing hours and discharging would be.
-This should be clearly outlined in all of your child’s treatment plans as well.

 Knowing this information should help you monitor your child’s progress toward the ultimate goal of discharge and functioning in the most inclusive environment.